AVMf/avmf/README.md

 3. Select the 'pom.xml' file and click 'Finish'.
 4. Open the Maven Projects toolbar using 'View' &rarr; 'Tool Windows' &rarr; 'Maven Projects'.
 5. Select the AVM<i>f</i> project and click 'package'.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM<i>f</i>.
+6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation at the Command Line

 1. Navigate to the root directory containing of your installation of AVM<i>f</i>.
 2. Type the following command to build the tool: `mvn package`
 3. Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with the command line failed and you will not yet be able to use AVM<i>f</i>.
+6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with the command line failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try one of the methods that uses an IDE.

 ## Running the Provided Examples